Materials

 The Middle Atlantic Region (MAR) of the General Federation of Women's Clubs (GFWC) consists of all GFWC clubs from the states of Delaware, New Jersey, New York, and Pennsylvania.

-The MAR holds an Annual Conference each year, usually in October.
+The MAR holds an Annual Conference each year in the fall.